 Help customers use self-service.

-Support tickets are likely to be coming in faster than ever before, so it’s critical that you provide your customer support agents with the framework they need to stay on top of complicated support issues while enabling customers to address more common issues with self-service support.
+Support tickets are likely to be coming in faster than ever before, so it’s critical that you provide your remote customer support agents with the framework they need to stay on top of complicated support issues while enabling customers to address more common issues with self-service support.
 Consider using a self-service platform that can help customers easily query your knowledge base with natural language to identify relevant content snippets that can answer their questions.

 Evaluate workflow and processes frequently.